yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + If the release policy is "Delete" the sidecar gRPC calls the provisoner's _Delete_ interface. **Note:** it is crucial that COSI always sets the `Bucket.releasePolicy` to "Retain" except when the `BucketClass` defines the policy as "Delete".
 There is potentially a corner case where a brownfield `BucketRequest` references a BucketClass whose releasePolicy is "Delete".
 COSI needs to ignore all BucketClass settings in this situation.
 + If the release policy is "Retain" then its Phase is set to "Released" and potentially it can be reused.
 + When the sidecar sets the `Bucket`'s Phase to "Deleted", then COSI deletes all the finalizers and the real deletions occur.

-Outside of COSI, the admin creates the `Bucket` and communicates its name to the user.
-The user creates a `BucketRequest` referencing this `Bucket` by name.
-There is no `BucketClass` required.
-COSI detects the new `BucketRequest`, sees that a matching `Bucket` exists, invokes the provisioner to grant this user access to the bucket, and binds the `BucketRequest` to the `Bucket`.

 ---